 Debbie Winter, Teacher of the Deaf, teaches an introduction to American Sign Language (ASL) with basic everyday signs.

-First Children School teacher, Allyson Katz, created this video to teach her students’ families how to use a core board at home.
+Ms. Katz created this video to teach her students’ families how to use a core board at home.
 Allyson teaches students who use various forms of augmentative and alternative communication, and the core board is a tool they use daily in class.
 Each family was sent a mini-version of the core board that Allyson is using along with some word cards and a sentence strip so they can do the same activity at home.

 Shaynon Remillard, vocational program teaching assistant, created this video for the caregivers of our students so that they can be aware of some of the different options out there for kitchen tools that their children can operate more effectively.